-Queenston Heights National Historic Site: Queenston Heights is of national historic significance because the Battle of Queenston Heights was fought here, when an attempted invasion by American troops was repulsed by British, Canadian and Indigenous forces early in the War of 1812.
-Brock's Monument, located at Queenston Heights, was transferred to Parks Canada from the Niagara Parks Commission in 2003.
+Queenston Heights National Historic Site: Queenston Heights is of national historic significance because of the important battle fought here, when an attempted invasion by American troops was repulsed by British, Canadian and Indigenous forces early in the War of 1812.
+Brock's Monument, located at Oueenston Heights, was transferred to Parks Canada from the Niagara Parks Commission in 2003.